 - A Child’s Book of Art: Great Pictures by Lucy Micklethwait – A friend of ours lent us this book and Adèle loves it so much that I bought her her own copy.
 If you could only get one art history book, this is it.
 Perfect for preschoolers, each spread has different categories such as “family,” “wild animals,”shapes,” “opposites,”the weather,” “actions words,” “transportation,” “ways of telling time” and many others, all illustrated through famous works of art.

-- I Spy: An Alphabet in Art by Lucy Micklethwait – If your child is starting to recognise letters, you can use this book as a game.
+- I Spy: An Alphabet in Art by Lucy Micklethwait – If your child is starting to recognize letters, you can use this book as a game.
 It prompts young children to find something in a famous work of art which starts with a particular letter.

 - The Interactive Art Book by Ron van der Meer – This book is great for tactile learners.
 Full of flaps and 3D pop-ups, it offers an interactive way to teach children about light, composition, pattern color and other elements of art through famous works of art.
 Adèle’s favourite is a paper mobile which teaches children about balance and movement.
 There are many pieces inside which are fragile and can fall out easily and the text is lengthy, so this book is really designed for older kids in mind.